waynesutton/better-todo/README.md

 # better todo - The modern todo app for developers and busy people with convex and no ai assistants

 An open source, real-time to-do list that never falls out of sync — built on Convex.
-Features beautiful dark mode (Sublime Text style) and light mode (Apple Notes style).

 **Live Demo**: [betterdone.netlify.app](https://betterdone.netlify.app)